 Only applications completed on the school website will be accepted.
 Please attach a full CV and covering letter with your application.

-Closing date for applications: 11:59pm on Sunday 16th March
+Closing date for applications: 11:59pm Wednesday 30 April 2025.

 Please note that applications will be dealt with as they arrive.
 Winchester College reserves the right to appoint before the deadline passes.